Did you know that some plants in your yard may help make the area less attractive to flies?

 17. Lemongrass

 Does lemongrass repel flies?
-Yes, flies hate it!
+Many flies appear to dislike its strong scent.

-Lemongrass is a tropical grass with a refreshing lemon-like aroma that naturally repels flies.
+Lemongrass is a tropical grass with a refreshing lemon-like aroma that may help repel flies.
 Its oil contains citral and geraniol, which many insects dislike.

 You can plant lemongrass in your garden or in flowerpots to bring indoors.
 It grows best in full sun but can tolerate some shade.

-Place the flowerpots around entryways to your home or where flies congregate.
-The lemony fragrance will waft through the air, deterring flies.
+Place the flowerpots around your home’s entryways or where flies congregate.
+The lemony fragrance will waft through the air and may help keep away flies.

-Lemongrass essential oil can also be diluted in water in a spray bottle and spritzed around the house.
+Lemongrass essential oil can also be diluted in water and sprayed around the house.

 18. Citronella

-The tall grass blades contain citronellal [2], the essential oil that gives citronella its distinctive smell.
-You can crush citronella leaves to release their essential oils and rub them on your skin.
+The tall grass blades contain citronellal [4], the essential oil that gives citronella its distinctive smell.
+Some people use properly diluted citronella oil as an insect repellent.

 Citronella oil and candles are natural ways to keep flies away from patios and decks.
 The oil can also be used to make homemade fly spray by mixing a few drops with water in a spray bottle.